SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/05-Summary.md

 }
 ```

-- Classes can be nested to group them logically
+- Classes can be nested in order to group them logically

 ```java
 class OuterClass